-Bilateral trade data for each 4-digit code of the Standard International Trade Classification (SITC) Revision 2 are drawn from the United Nations Comtrade data.
+Bilateral trade data for each 4-digit code of the Standard International Trade Classification (SITC) Revision 2 are drawn from the UN Comtrade data provided by the United Nations Statistics Division (2021).
 Our sample contains 198 countries and 1,167 unique combinations of SITC 4-digit codes and units of measurement.
-The trade data are also mapped to the U.S. Bureau of Economic Analysis (BEA) 1997 input-output (I-O) industry classification of 225 I-O industries.
+The trade data are also mapped to the US Bureau of Economic Analysis (BEA) 1997 input-output (I-O) industry classification of 225 I-O industries.
 All the trade data are from 1997.
+42

 We construct bilateral trade share $\pi{do}^g$ at the industry level (defined by the BEA I-O industry classification) based on trade value and number of traded varieties.
-Following the literature (e.g., Broda and Weinstein, 2006; Khandelwal, 2010), we define a variety as the import of a product from an exporter, where a product is a unique combination of the SITC
+Following the literature (e.g., Broda and Weinstein, 2006a; Khandelwal, 2010), we define a variety as the import of a product from an exporter, where a product is a unique combination of the SITC 4-digit code and unit of measurement as in Feenstra and Romalis (2014a).
+We compute price (unit value) at the product level for each bilateral trade relationship.